 The resident recreational saltwater shoreline fishing license is free for residents.
 However, the condition is that they should be fishing from the shoreline/land itself.
 If they wish to go to another island or fish from a boat, they must get a valid fishing license.

 Can I buy a Florida fishing license online?

 You can buy the Florida fishing license online by visiting GoOutdoorsFlorida or the Fish|Hunt FL App.

-We all love to fish and people love to fish in Florida.
-Fishing licenses are extremely affordable and the system benefits everyone.
-If you head out to fish, crab, lobster, scallop, or catch anything from a body of water in Florida you need a Florida fishing license unless you have a valid exemption.
+We all love to fish, and people love to fish in Florida.
+Fishing licenses are incredibly affordable, and the system benefits everyone.
+If you head out to fish, crab, lobster, scallop, or catch anything from a body of water in Florida, you need a Florida fishing license unless you have a valid exemption.

 Looking for places to fish in Florida?
 Start here:

 - Aripeka, Florida – The Little Fishing Town You Should Visit

 - Florida Scalloping – The Complete Guide Including Maps!